cplusedition/bot-typescript/README.md

 ```
 Open the project in vscode.
 Make sure the `bot-tsc` task is the default build task and the `bot-runner` task is the default test task.
 Run the build task to build.

 For a sample of a build script, see `builder.ts`.
 Select the function name `dist` in `builder.ts` and invoke the test task `bot-runner`.
-The `dist` function would be executed and create the distribution zip file at `dist/bot-ts.zip`.
+The `dist` function would be executed and create the distribution zip file at `dist/bot-typescript.zip`.

 ## License ##
 Released under Apache License 2.0.
-See `LICENSE`.
+See [`LICENSE`](LICENSE).